Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/animation.md

 Many model files will have all their animations merged into one long animation.
 Wallpaper Engine offers a way to separate animations into many individual clips that you can utilize in your wallpaper.
 If this is not the case for your model, you can skip this section.
 To get started, click on **Configure Model**.

 ::: tip
 In some cases, animations may even be spread out into individual FBX files.
 In this case, start your project with one model file.
 To import more versions of the same model with different animations, use the **Add FBX File** button in the **Animation** tab of the model editor.
+Any additional FBX files imported for a model are expected to include the same bone hierarchy to be compatible.
 :::

 In the **Animation tab** of the model editor, navigate to the **Animations** section.
 Select the animation that you want to split into clips and click on **Add Clip**.
 In our case, we have a model of a dog and we want to extract the first animation clip, which shows a walking animation.
 We recommend adding names for each clip so that you can discern your individual animations more easily later on.